-There is snow in some parts of the UK currently and some schools are closed.
-Let’s all get outside.
+There is snow in some parts of the UK currently.
+Children love it and want to get outside.
 It’s healthy and good for us to be active and get exercise which raises the heart rate right?
 Sadly some schools and nurseries have had requests from parents not to let their child play out in the snow as the cold could make them ill.
 Concerned staff were asking colleagues on social media for evidenced based articles to show parents.
 Sad that any child should miss out on the joy of playing in snow, testing what they can do to run, jump and slide in the snow.
 Small children particularly need to learn to move and refine their coordination in differing conditions.
 The baby taking their first steps doesn’t grow into the child playing complex sports without experience and self knowledge of what their body can do.

-In other news children are starting school with underdeveloped hands because of the limited range of fine motor experience which results from more time on screens and less active play with a variety of toys.
+Some children are starting school with underdeveloped hands because of the limited range of fine motor experience, possibly from more time on screens and less active play with a variety of toys.
 Free play requires a safe space to roam and be active and even noisy.
 If a child is mostly indoors this can be restricted by both the environment and the level of tolerance of adult carers.
 Occupational therapists are now treating more children who might otherwise have developed these skills as nature intended – through play.

 A child who attends an early years settings is getting the balance of free play that they need and parents get information on their child’s progress which can develop their awareness of what their child needs to thrive.
-However the early needs sector is under pressure to focus on the beginnings of maths and literacy ready for when they start school at four years old despite evidence from the rest of the world that have a later starting age that reading by 11 is not affected.
+However the early needs sector is under pressure to focus on the beginnings of maths and literacy ready for when they start school at four years old.
+This is unnecessary as the evidence from the rest of the world is that starting school at 6 or 7 doesn’t impact on reading, by age 11 children in other parts of the world are not behind the uk.

 If an early start was an advantage, the UK would excel in any international comparisons, instead it lags behind.
 There’s a saying “if you want things to change do something different” Instead this government is asking early years and reception classes to intensify the early start.
 Plans to check on the impact of teaching will include a Baseline Test when children start school to allow scrutiny of the success of each school.
 Now this sounds sensible to those versed in corporate performance management.
 Take a base line, add input, then measure.
 Sadly small children can’t be reliably tested like that as 4 year olds.
 As a psychologist with many years experience in testing let me remind you of the reasons.